 The evaporator coil in your HVAC system is routinely moist, particularly when it’s hot.
 By constantly shining UVC light on the coil, mold and bacteria will struggle to flourish.

 2. Fresher Indoor Air

-Media air filters can be effective at catching dust, pollen, dander and other bigger contaminants, but only the highest-rated HEPA filters can catch the smaller bacteria and viruses.
+Media air filters can catch the smaller bacteria and viruses.
 UV lights lower the amount of microorganisms in the air without restricting airflow.

 3. Enhanced Efficiency

 By providing enough airflow and keeping the equipment clean, UV lights help your HVAC system operate more efficiently.
 This, in turn, reduces your energy costs every month.

 Clean equipment operates more smoothly and needs repairs less regularly.
 It can even work years longer.

 Air conditioners and high-efficiency furnaces produce condensate, which flows away through a nearby pipe.
 As time passes, algae can fill up the drain line.
 By preventing organic growth in the first place, UVC lights decrease the likelihood of water damage from a clogged condensate drain pan.